Permian–Triassic extinction event: Dating

 Studies of the timing and causes of the Permian-Triassic extinction are complicated by the often-overlooked Capitanian extinction (also called the Guadalupian extinction), just one of perhaps two mass extinctions in the late Permian that closely preceded the Permian-Triassic event.
-In short, when the Permian-Triassic starts it is difficult to know whether the end-Capitanian had finished, depending on the factor considered.
+In short, when the Permian-Triassic starts, it is difficult to know whether the end-Capitanian had finished.
 Many of the extinctions once dated to the Permian-Triassic boundary have more recently been re-dated to the end-Capitanian.
-Further, it is unclear whether some species who survived the prior extinction(s) had recovered well enough for their final demise in the Permian-Triassic event to be considered separate from Capitanian event.
-A minority point of view considers the sequence of environmental disasters to have effectively constituted a single, prolonged extinction event, perhaps depending on which species is considered.
-This older theory, still supported in some recent papers, proposes that there were two major extinction pulses 9.4 million years apart, separated by a period of extinctions that were less extensive, but still well above the background level, and that the final extinction killed off only about 80% of marine species alive at that time, whereas the other losses occurred during the first pulse or the interval between pulses.
+Further, it is unclear whether some species that survived the prior extinction(s) had recovered sufficiently for their final demise during the Permian-Triassic event to be considered separate from the Capitanian event.
+A minority view holds that the sequence of environmental disasters has effectively constituted a single, prolonged extinction event, though this may depend on which species is considered.
+This older theory, still supported in some recent papers, proposes that there were two major extinction pulses 9.4 million years apart, separated by a period of extinctions that were less extensive, but still well above the background level, and that the final extinction killed about 80% of marine species alive at that time, whereas the other losses occurred during the first pulse or the interval between pulses.
 According to this theory, one of these extinction pulses occurred at the end of the Guadalupian epoch of the Permian.
 For example, all dinocephalian genera died out at the end of the Guadalupian, as did the Verbeekinidae, a family of large-size fusuline foraminifera.
 The impact of the end-Guadalupian extinction on marine organisms appears to have varied between locations and between taxonomic groups – brachiopods and corals had severe losses.